 We have an active Conservative Women's Organisation within the Horsham Association.
 It is chaired by Kimberley Williams.
-Informal get togethers and a lunch or two are the order of the day where when can come together in a relaxed environment and discuss the issue of concern to them.
+Informal get togethers and a lunch or two are the order of the day where members and friends can come together in a relaxed environment and discuss the issues of concern to them.

 The CWO is...

 - The grassroots network that provides support and focus for women in the Conservative Party

 - Reaching out to women in all parts of the community

 - Campaigning on issues of particular concern to women both nationally and internationally

 - Encouraging women to be politically active and to get elected at all levels